slerman12/UnifiedML/README.md

 * Action repeat (```action_repeat=```)
 * & more, with [per-task](Hyperparams/task) defaults in ```/Hyperparams/task``` — please [share your hyperparams](https://github.com/agi-init/UnifiedML/discussions) if you discover new better ones!

-&#9432; As of now, all agents are *visual*, that is, they observe pixel-based inputs.

 [comment]: <> (#)

 [comment]: <> (⎽⎼⎻⎺⎺⎻⎼⎽⎽⎼⎻⎺⎺⎻⎼⎽⎽⎼⎻⎺⎺⎻⎼⎽⎽⎼⎻⎺⎺⎻⎼⎽)